SouthLink/next-with-less/README.md

 # `next-with-less`

+## This repository is forked in [elado/next-with-less](https://github.com/elado/next-with-less) in an attempt to add next 14.0.0 support, but it is unstable

 > [Next.js](https://nextjs.org/) + [Less CSS](https://lesscss.org/) Support

 Next.js supports SASS/SCSS, but not Less.
 This plugin adds Less support by duplicating SASS webpack rules and adding support for `.less` files with `less-loader`.